-- the type and quantity of material to be stored; - whether any oil contaminated/containing equipment will be stored; - how (including what type of vehicles will be required) it will be deliver the material on site at the necessary storage area; and - whether there is any risk of spill or runoff of any building materials or chemicals and how this is to be mitigated. - No material is to be stored or stockpiled within any riparian zones.
+- the type and quantity of material to be stored; - whether any oil contaminated/containing equipment will be stored; - how (including what type of vehicles will be required) it will deliver the material on site at the necessary storage area; and - whether there is any risk of spill or runoff of any building materials or chemicals and how this is to be mitigated. - No material is to be stored or stockpiled within any riparian zones or areas of natural vegetation.
+Disturbed areas, such as the cultivated fields and soccer pitch area, should be used for stockpiling.